Prato di Sant'Agostino

 Oratorio del Crocifisso.
 It's aisleless, baroque, or borderline rococo

 inside (see further

 below right), being built in 1623 to house the (late 12th century Pisan)

 Crucifix in front of which Saint Catherine received the stigmata in

-Pisa in 1375.
+Pisa on the 1st of April 1375 in the church of Santa Cristina.
 It is kept over the high altar in a cupboard decorated by

 is the Camera della Santa, the saint's

 bedroom turned into an oratory after 1541.
 From 1550-1623 it housed the